How is an intern different than an employee?

 Why should I have to list this twice?
 What will AES do to promote my internship?

 If you post your internship only via Handshake you are relying on students to find it.
 Posting to AES means your internship is actively promoted to our arts and culture students.
 AES sends regular emails to students in our program about internship opportunities.
 We also forward internship opportunities to different departments on campus and ask faculty/staff to share your internship with their students.
-We feature 3-4 internship opportunities a month on our website, via our social media, and feature 1-2 internships a month via our bi-monthly email blasts.
+We feature internship opportunities on our website, via our social media, and in bi-monthly email blasts.

 Is there anything AES requires me to do as an internship provider?

 By posting an internship through the AES and UMass Amherst Career Services, you agree to the following memorandum of understanding (listed on the AES Internship Posting Form):

 - Inform the Arts Extension Service if you get an intern from your posting through the AES website and Career Services database.